-3 credits (45 hours) This course provides knowledge about mathematics and its basic operations applied to common fractions, decimals and numbers with signs.
+This course provides knowledge about mathematics and its basic operations applied to common fractions, decimals and numbers with signs.
 In addition, it includes the study of skills related to percents, exponents, square root and variables, linear equations in a variable, verbal problems, ratios and proportions.

-BASIC MICROBIOLOGY MIC 105
+MIC 105 BASIC MICROBIOLOGY

-3 credits (45 hours) Study of the general concepts of microbiology with a view on an evolutionary historical background.
+Study of the general concepts of microbiology with a view on an evolutionary historical background.
 Description of chemical functions in microorganisms.
 Comparison between pathogenic and non-pathogenic bacteria.
 Analysis of bacterial growth factors.
 Classification of microorganisms, including viruses and the Fungi Kingdom.